More than a melody: How music therapy brings comfort and connection at Hennick Bridgepoint

 The program’s impact is perhaps most powerfully understood through the patients whose days — and often spirits — it helps transform.
 When physio or occupational therapy feels overwhelming, patients sometimes step back.
 But music often draws them forward, helping them get out of bed and ready to participate again.

-For Brenda, a longer-term palliative patient with mild cognitive impairment, music therapy has become a lifeline.
-Over time, she’s developed a close bond with her therapist, often requesting familiar songs by Frank Sinatra or Bing Crosby.
+For Mary, a patient receiving palliative care, music therapy has become a lifeline.
+Over time, she’s developed a close bond with her therapist, often requesting familiar songs by her favourite artists.
 As she listens, she will sometimes sing softly, and share stories of her childhood, her family and sadness about her illness.
 “This is the best thing that could have happened,” she told the therapist during one session.
-Through music, Brenda has found space to laugh, cry and remember.
+Through music, Mary has found space to laugh, cry and remember.

-For Bela, a Portuguese-speaking patient who would spend long afternoons alone, music has bridged language and culture.
-When the therapist plays traditional Portuguese folk songs, Bela claps, sings along, and shares stories of her life in Portugal.
+For Kim, a patient who would spend long afternoons alone, music has bridged language and culture.
+When the therapist plays traditional folk songs from her cultural roots, Kim claps, sings along, and shares memories of her life before coming to Canada.
 The music has restored a sense of belonging, reminding her of who she was beyond the hospital walls.

 These stories are not isolated.
 They reflect the everyday impact of a program designed to meet patients where they are — emotionally, cognitively, spiritually and physically.